MileBuurmeijer/DS1307newAlarms/README.md

 An nice hardware circuit instructable for connecting a DS1307 real time clock chip to your microcontroller can be found at: http://www.instructables.com/id/Arduino-Real-Time-Clock-DS1307/

+The library name comes from the original "DS1307new" library with Alarms added.